chappers/chappers.github.io/_posts/2015-02-08-Automatic-modeller.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags :
+tags:
 ---

 How can you build an auto-modeller?

 Off the back of my first assignment (which we've been given permission to share with others) I thought I'll begin to generalise some of my code so that I could apply a bunch of classifiers on a data set and produce some graphs and summaries to be able to hopefully make an informed decision on what action you would take next.

 The goal of such a script wouldn't be to remove all human knowledge (domain knowledge in building orthogonal data sets will still build applying models naively), but if it can even meet 50% of what a human can do, that is important information in estimated the amount of effort needed or even the feasibility of the problem on hand.

 See [here](http://chappers.github.io/automatic-modeller/) for the project repository.

 # Building an Automatic Classifier